-(AL) "Non-Cash Support" means support provided to a family in goods and/or services, rather than in cash and has a certain and specific dollar value.
+(AL) "Non-Cash Support" means support provided to a family in the nature of goods and/or services, rather than in cash and has a certain and specific dollar value.

 (AM) "Obligee" means a person or entity to whom child support is owed.
 Also referred to as the custodial parent or CP.